 Lawsuits against businesses are both common and expensive.
-Alabama General liability insurance provides important protection against claims of property damage, bodily injury and advertising injury.
+Cheap General liability insurance Alabama provides important protection against claims of property damage, bodily injury and advertising injury.
 Without this essential coverage, your business could be at risk.
 Don’t take chances with the company you worked hard to build.
 Shield your business with general liability insurance.

 What Is General Liability Insurance?

 Alabama General liability insurance is a common type of commercial liability insurance coverage.
 Policies typically include coverage for bodily injury and property damage.
 Coverage is also available for advertising injury, which may include libel, slander and copyright issues.
 Coverage details vary, so it’s important to select the policy the best meets your company’s liability needs.

 If your business is facing a covered lawsuit – which could be for bodily injury, property damage or advertising injury – your AL general liability insurance policy will typically cover legal defense costs as well as any awards or settlements up to the policy limit.

 The policy may also provide coverage for medical bills without the need for litigation.
 This coverage applies to certain injuries suffered by third parties, such as customers.

 Although Alabama general liability insurance is an essential coverage, it does not provide every type of coverage that a business might need.
 In addition to general liability insurance, businesses will typically need commercial auto insurance, workers’ compensation and other key coverage types.
 Depending on the size and scope your business, you may also need directors and officers liability insurance, employee practices liability insurance, and additional coverage types.
 However, general liability insurance provides a fundamental layer of coverage that most businesses should not go without.

 In order to simplify coverage and reduce your insurance costs, you may be able to purchase a Business Owners Policy (BOP).
 This insurance product combines general liability insurance with other commonly needed insurance types, such as property insurance and business interruption, and it is ideal for many small businesses.